Minhcaron/Valant_Bui_Demo/README.md

 	4) E is always on the bottor right corner

 - Cover those assumptions and make sure maze size uploaded is correct, only those 4 letters are used, etc...
+- Create a new component for displaying a maze.
+- Create a way to come back to the main menu and select another maze.
+- Set a maze as "done" on the original menu.

 ## Some issues
 - I had trouble sending custom objects to the API.